jemmenegger/gencg_h2501/final.md

 - The system never stops moving
 - Parameters evolve smoothly instead of jumping

-I had to refine the logic so it always stays active.
-I fixed a bug where sometimes only one parameter moved by forcing the system to always keep two active motions running.
+I had to refine the logic to make sure it never stopped.
+I fixed a bug where sometimes only one parameter moved by forcing the system to always top up the active motions.

 Main learning:
 - Constraints and timing are more important than adding more randomness